Two people with their dog at a campground

 7. Protective Items

-Bring paw booties!
-Healerspetcare.com or Ruffwear.com are great options.
-You want to protect their paws from the hot tarmac, or sand as well as any rugged terrain you might take them on.
-We also take a raincoat in the correct size for our dogs.
-You would not believe how yucky a wet pet is in an RV.
-The raincoat keeps them nice and dry.
-Fur Baby Tip: I also keep a towel next to the entry door so I can wipe their paws off as they go in.
+We also take a correctly sized raincoat for each dog.
+You would not believe how yucky a wet pet is in an RV and a raincoat keeps them nice and dry.
+I also keep a towel next to the entry door so I can wipe their paws off as they come into the RV.

 8. Day Excursions